geofmureithi-zz/broker/README.md

 - the expiry (for jwts) needs to be passed in as a flag
 - the secret (for jwts) needs to be passed in as a flag
 - the save_path where the embedded database will save needs to be passed in as an environment variable
-- example: SAVE_PATH=./tmp/broker_data broker -port 8080 -origin http://localhost:3000 -expiry 3600 -secret secret
+- example: SAVE_PATH=./tmp/broker_data broker --port 8080 --origin http://localhost:3000 --expiry 3600 --secret secret

 ### Install Crate